-You don’t need this step for payment automation, but you may want to consider it if you have many recurring payments from customers.
-A PAD agreement automatically authorizes secure payments from a customer’s bank account moving forward.
+You don't need this step for your payment automation system, but you may want to consider it if you have many recurring payments from customers.
+A PAD agreement authorizes secure automatic payments from a customer's bank account moving forward and allows for a payment schedule.
 When a payment is made, the information will sync back to your accounting software.

 7. Send electronic invoices with automated reminders and messages.

 Congrats — you’re ready to send your first invoice!
 It should include your contact information, the company’s contact information, the balance due, payment terms, balance due dates, and line items describing products and services rendered.
 Online payment software also allows you to pre-populate reminders with personalized messages in the event a payment is late — so you won’t need to remember to chase down your money.
 Consider adding the option for early payment discounts to encourage prompt payment.

 8. Use auto-reconciliation to sync your financial data.

 A last step before you start receiving payments: Make sure the data from your payment processing software is populating your accounting software.
 Once this is working properly, you can safely stop the manual double-entry accounting and focus on other areas of your business.

 - Manual vs. automated accounts payable processes

 - Lack of visibility into spending